 Notability is a great note-taking app for the iPad.
 It has some decent PDF-reading capabilities.

-- Add GIFs, sticky notes, stickers, web clips and web links
+- Add GIFs, sticky notes, web clips & links

 - Terrible page customisation